rbartelme/rstudio-stats/lessons/Lesson1_DistributionsAndData.md

 ### Bernoulli Distribution

 Think about a coin toss, there's a 50% chance that it will come up heads (0) or tails (1).
 We're only going to flip a single coin each trial, so size = 1.
-The first numer 15 indicates how many times (n trials) we will toss the coin.
+The first number 15 indicates how many times (n trials) we will toss the coin.

 ```R
 #use the same seed set